untoldengine/UntoldEngine/docs/physics.md

 ---

 ### Step 5: Apply Forces (Optional)
-You can apply a force to the entity dynamically in the update function.
+You can apply a force to the entity dynamically in the Update function.
 This is useful for simulating motion or interactions in real time.

 ```swift
 applyForce(entityId: redPlayer, force: simd_float3(0.0, 0.0, 5.0))